-As you read reviews and write-ups of different colleges you will find that all colleges are categorized as either ‘for-profit’ or ‘non-profit’.
-So what exactly does this mean and how does it affect you?
-Take a look at the differences between nonprofit vs for-profit colleges.
+As you explore different colleges, you will likely find that all schools are categorized as either ‘for-profit’ or ‘non-profit.”
+So what exactly do these terms mean and how does it affect you?
+How do they rank against one another, and what can you expect from them?
+Keep reading to discover more about nonprofit vs for profit colleges.

 A non-profit college’s sole purpose is to create a learning environment that serves students’ interests.
 The main focus of a non-profit college is to help students complete their college degree as a launchpad for career success.